funcool/rumext/doc/user-guide.md

   [:div {:class "label"} name])
 ```

-For convenience, Rumext has a special metadata `::mf/memo` that
+For more convenience, Rumext has a special metadata `::mf/memo` that
 facilitates the general case for component props memoization.
 If you
 pass `true`, it will behave the same way as `::mf/wrap [mf/memo]` or
 `React.memo(Component)`.
 You also can pass a set of fields; in this